renaun/spm-to-xcframework/README.md

 # spm-to-xcframework

 ## What's it?
-This little tool creates xcframework from SPM packages.
+This little tool creates xcframework from library targets inside SPM packages.
+Only supports .library(type: .dynamic) targets at the moment.

 ## Install
 Just pull the package and build from the source with this command: `swift build -c release`.
 Then you will find it in `.build/release` folder.
 You can download a version from releases page too.